Get to know

 How has the industry changed when it comes to women since you got started?

 The fishing industry has undergone changes in its perception and representation of women.
 Currently, there is a positive shift in the industry, with more attention being given to women's needs and preferences.
 The availability of women-specific fishing gear and clothing has improved, catering to the growing number of female anglers.
 The increased participation of women in fishing, both recreationally and competitively, has also led to their broader representation in all facets of the industry, including media and product design.
-Overall, the fishing industry is in a better place for women from when I began.

 Why is it still an issue to get women into fishing?